 Welcome to the website of the CODHUS research centre!

 Humanities have entered the digital era.
-CODHUS researchers conduct corpus related digital method studies aiming at offering multi-disciplinary applicative solutions integrating digital linguistics research.
+CODHUS researchers conduct corpus related humanities studies aiming at offering multi-disciplinary applicative solutions integrating digital method research.

 - More about CODHUS here...

 Humanities and technology

 Humanities and technology do not reconcile, at least not in our collective imagination.
 We have become accustomed to the following archetypes: the HUMANIST who lives among books and who is not interested in technology and the IT SCIENTIST who is not interested in the „theoretical” topics approached by experts in linguistics, literature, history etc. We tend to separate these domains, but, in nowadays society, they are beginning to be more compatible than they seem (and they are about to even become complementary!).
 With the help of digital methods, the field of humanities opens up to a multitude of other domains that seemed intangible before: Computer-Assisted Language Learning, Natural Language Processing, Artificial Intelligence (AI), Intelligent Tutoring Systems, Big Data, or Technology in Education.

 Have a look at the overview of intersecting areas relevant for Digital Humanities studies (Chitez et al, 2020) and imagine the possibilities:

 All of these fields create the realm of Digital Humanities, where university students, teachers and researchers can exploit the potential of working with digital data and tools for the re-discovery of traditional humanities topics (e.g. quantitative literature studies; digital visualisation of linguistic-cultural developments; automatic detection of errors in translation studies).
 This will result in fundamental and applied studies that can either improve established theoretical paradigms or facilitate the creation of tools and apps for everyday use.